robolyst/osquant/content/papers/dockerising-interactive-brokers-client-portal-api/index.md

 CMD sh bin/run.sh root/conf.yaml
 ```

-The config file `conf.yaml` is very poorly documented and required hacking around to get it working.
-If you're curious as to how the config works, you can checkout the full source over on Github: [https://github.com/robolyst/ibportal](https://github.com/robolyst/ibportal).
+The configuration file `conf.yaml` is poorly documented and required hacking around to get it working.
+If you're curious as to how configuration works, you can checkout the full source over on Github: [https://github.com/robolyst/ibportal](https://github.com/robolyst/ibportal).

 # Usage